March hiring accelerated to 916K, yet many jobs remain lost

 And the number of people who say they've permanently lost their jobs barely declined in March.
 Many of the people who did find jobs last month had been classified as temporarily unemployed.

-But optimism is rising in part because the $1,400 checks in President Joe Biden’s $1.9 trillion economic relief plan have sharply increased consumer spending, according to Bank of America’s tracking of its debit and credit cards.
+But optimism is rising, in part because the $1,400 checks in Biden’s economic relief plan have sharply increased consumer spending, according to Bank of America’s tracking of its debit and credit cards.
 Spending jumped 23% in the third week of March compared with pre-pandemic levels, the bank said.

 Spending had begun to rise in March even before the stimulus checks arrived as viral case counts have tumbled from their heights in January.
 Americans are increasingly willing to venture out from home to travel and eat out, though not yet at their pre-pandemic pace.
 Roughly 1.5 million people traveled through airports on March 28, according to the Transportation Services Administration.
 That was roughly eight times the figure of a year ago, although it was still down sharply from 2.5 million on the same day in 2019.